oasis-board-process-committee/TC-Process/under-development/tc-template-1.md

 # 6 Introduction

-## 6.1 Purpose

-## 6.2 Any Additional Introduction Subsections That Are Needed
+## 6.1 Any Additional Introduction Subsections That Are Needed

 ## 6.2 Changes From the Previous Version